clairey-zx81/json-model/BACKLOG.md

 - [ ] tests: put generated exe in `/dev/shm` instead of locally from `Makefile`?
 - [ ] static: improve constraint failing message (length, unique…)
 - [ ] schema: inline external references to generate working schemas in more cases? (openapi-311)
-- [ ] mongodb-backend: generate bson stuff, as an option to schema generation?
-- [ ] php-backend: should it stoop so low?
 - [ ] perf: geo, ansible meta, openapi
 - [ ] c-backend: multithreading? one one value??
 - [ ] pr: deb and rpm packaging? github package distribution?